-India as you know is a country with a very rich cultural heritage.
+India as you know, is a country with a very rich cultural-heritage.
 Every region in our country abounds in amazingly beautiful handicrafts and handlooms, designed and developed by extraordinarily talented artisans, both Hindus & Muslims, who are living below poverty line in our country.
-We have so many corporate giants in our country, but none to promote the exotic art forms of our nation in the real corporate style.
+We have so many corporate giants in our country, but none to promote the exotic art- forms of our nation in the real corporate style of the 21st century.

 I am a wife of an Ex Indian Armed Forces Doctor and have stayed throughout the length and breadth of India during my husband’s tenure in the Indian Armed Forces.
 I am therefore,well familiar with the rich cultural heritage of every nook and corner of our country.
 Every region in our country abounds in amazingly beautiful creative wealth and has something to offer to the global customer, be it handicrafts or handlooms or handmade carpets or the irresistible regional cuisine.

 There is a small village called Krishnanagar in a remote corner of West Bengal in India.
-The artisans in this village make such wonderful clay models that you will feel these clay dolls would come to life anytime.
+The artisans in this village make such wonderful life-like clay models, that you will feel these clay dolls would come to life anytime.
 The themes are mostly from rural Bengal.
-How many people in India itself know about these regions and these crafts, leave apart people from other countries.
-The North Eastern states in India has such exotic, mind boggling cane and bamboo work.
-Every single furniture,every single fruit basket , every single wall hanging is so artistically designed with cane that you will gaze spellbound at them, if you ever visit the interiors of this region.
+How many people in India itself know about these regions and these crafts, leave apart people from other countries?
+The North Eastern states in India have such exotic, mind boggling cane and bamboo artefacts.
+Every single furniture, every single fruit basket , every single wall-hanging is so artistically designed with cane that you will gaze spellbound at them, if you ever visit the interiors of this region.
 These are just a small example of the enormous treasure that India has.

 Engraved furniture of Saharanpur, Woolen carpets of Bhadohi, Brass work of Moradabad, Bronze icons of Swamimalai, Kangra paintings of Himachal, Kalamkari paintings of Andhra Pradesh, Pichwai paintings of Rajasthan, Silk Carpets of Kashmir, Intricate Glass embroidery work of Banaskantha, Exotic cora mats of Patthamadai, Hornwork of Mahabalipuram, Coir work of Kerala, Sandal wood crafts of Karnataka, Applique work of Orissa, Khurja and Chinhat pottery of Uttar Pradesh--The list is endless and one needs a lifetime to explore them.